 What's your typical week like?

-During the week I'm in the studio.. creating new designs, cutting glass, copper foiling and soldering.
+During the week I'm in the studio in Pawtucket, RI... creating new designs, cutting glass, copper foiling and soldering.
 On weekends from May to December, I pack up my tent, tables and newest work, and travel all over New England to sell my work at art festivals.
 In September 2018, I joined the artist cooperative, Artisans in the Square located at 63 South Street in Hingham, MA (open daily 10am-5pm) and there will be a good selection of my work available all year long.
 If you'd like to visit the studio, please contact me ahead of time to schedule an appointment.

 Do you have any help?

 This is a one-woman operation.
 From maintaining this website to the packaging design to the finished piece, my hands are involved in every step which is exactly how I like it: personal and handmade.
 My supportive family and amazing network of talented artist friends keep me inspired and motivated.
-And I also get some help from my partner in crime James Polisky, a very talented printmaker.
+And I also get some help from my partner in crime James Polisky, a very talented artist and printmaker.
 And our super kitty, Mr. Cosmo.
 He's great at sitting on cardboard and chewing anything plastic (the cat, not James).